damoresa/taskmanager-frontend/README.md

 As of 5/12/2017 the application goes through _TravisCI_ and _Coveralls_ and is automatically deployed to _surge_.
 Unit tests are not yet implemented tho.

+As of 6/12/2017 the frontend application is _multiplatform_ and works in the browser, on desktop and on Android devices with the same source code.
+[Cordova](https://cordova.apache.org/) is used for mobile integration and [electron](https://electronjs.org/) is used for desktop integration.

 The purpose of the application is to actually help myself manage my own time in order to be able to analyze certain scenarios.